jeremiah-shaulov/deno_php_world/README.md

 ## Requirements

-PHP CLI must be installed on your system, and the `php` command must correspond to the PHP interpreter.
+PHP CLI must be installed on your system.

 ## Limitations

 1. Unfortunately it's impossible to automatically garbage-collect PHP object handles, so `delete` must be used explicitly (see below).
-2. Requires `--unstable` flag, like `deno run --unstable --allow-run --allow-read --allow-write ...`.
+2. On non-Windows, it uses unix-domain socket to communicate with the interpreter, so requires `--unstable` flag.

 ## Examples